Schoolboy in high school class

 Pay attention to the state of the building, classrooms, library, athletic facilities, arts buildings, restrooms, etc. Listen to the tour guide and observe any students you see.

 Do not look for only the good things.
-Make an effort to find what bad you can so that you have a more accurate picture of what you’re getting yourself into with that particular school.
+Make an effort to note anything you don’t like about the school so that you have a more accurate picture of what you’re getting yourself into with that particular school.
 Do the same thing with any “shadowing” that you do, where you follow a student or faculty member around for a day at the school.

 The Student Interview—Tips and Sample Questions